rahil627/mind-of-rathewolf/docs/_posts/2014-11-26-creativity-as-organization-from-chaos.md

 It is the distance between disorganization and organization that determines the level of aesthetic beauty.

 It is up to the mind to organize chaos.
-&#8212;
+--

 Seems to be a repeat of an old thought:
-&#8212;
+--

-If this is the case, then it is best to [live on the edge of society](http://www.rahilpatel.com/blog/living-on-the-edge-of-society-ethics "Living on the Edge of Society Ethics").
+If this is the case, then it is best to <a title="Living on the Edge of Society Ethics" href="http://www.rahilpatel.com/blog/living-on-the-edge-of-society-ethics">live on the edge of society</a>.
 Cities are the most potent area of human organization.
 One needs distance, surround oneself with less common materials, then create.
 It will also lead to a more creatively efficient lifestyle, as the mind struggle to piece together the world into new designs and ideas.

 It used to be in order to have social connections, display work, one had to live in cities.
 With the internet, it is no more.
-&#8212;
+--

 During certain points in travel I came with these ideas:
 A public vending machine for barter.
 The machine allows a user to place one item inside and take one item out.

 GPS track a pigeon and/or a dancer to get flight pattern data for a robotic dodo bird.